 Adding conditional ticket fields to ticket forms

 Adding conditions to ticket forms creates conditional ticket fields that agents and end users encounter when they complete a ticket form.
 Each form can have up to 1500 conditions per user type.

 To add conditions to ticket forms

-- In the sidebar, click the Admin icon () and then select Manage > Ticket Forms.
+- Click the Admin icon () in the sidebar, and then select Manage > Ticket Forms.